qubic/qubic-transfer-watcher/README.md

 - `🔥 BURN` - Burn addresses

 > [!NOTE]
 > Large parts of this repository are AI generated.
+The Code is not well designed or structured.